elm-fluent/elm-fluent/docs/tutorial.rst

 HTML output
 ===========

-Although string output is the most flexible, there are time when you need HTML output.
+Although string output is the most flexible, there are times when you need HTML output.

 For example, we may simply want to highlight some text in some way.
 Suppose in our